-The BSUoS Fund requirement is the difference between the total available working capital for fixed BSUoS (ESO working capital anticipated to be £300m and any existing BSUoS fund), and the funds required to achieve a 1 in 100-year (to be determined based on consultation responses) likelihood of tariffs being reset within the fixed period.
+The BSUoS Fund requirement is the difference between the total available working capital for fixed BSUoS (ESO working capital anticipated to be £300m1 and any existing BSUoS fund), and the funds required to achieve a 1 in 100-year likelihood of tariffs being reset within the fixed period.
 This requirement is re-calculated whenever tariffs are re-set, should the requirement reduce, then additional money in the BSUoS fund will be returned via the over-recovery mechanism in future tariffs.
 The BSUoS fund will be held in a separate ESO ringfenced account, and any interest accrued will be consolidated into the fund.